facebook/create-react-app/packages/react-scripts/template/README.md

 ## Developing UI Components with React Storybook

-Usually, in our app, we have a lot of UI components, and they've different states.
+Usually, in an app, you have a lot of UI components, and each of them has many different states.
 For an example, a simple button component could have following states:

-* With a text label
+* With a text label.
-* With some emoji
+* With an emoji.
-* With disabled mode
+* In the disabled mode.

-Usually, it's hard to see these states without running a sample app or some examples.
+Usually, it’s hard to see these states without running a sample app or some examples.

-That's where you could get some help from the third party tool [React Storybook](https://github.com/kadirahq/react-storybook).
-With that, you can manage these different states and develop them without running your app.
+That’s where you could get some help from the third party tool [React Storybook](https://github.com/kadirahq/react-storybook).
+With it, you can manage these different states and develop components in isolation from the app.

 You can also deploy your Storybook as a static app.

-That means, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.
+This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.

 ![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)

-**Here's how to setup your app with Storybook:**
+**Here’s how to setup your app with Storybook:**

-First, install the following NPM module globally:
+First, install the following npm package globally:

 ```sh
 npm install -g getstorybook
 ```

-Then, apply following command inside your app:
+Then, run the following command inside your app’s directory:

 ```sh
 getstorybook